cavalen/vlab-azure/README.md

 ## F5 vLab in Azure

 **Description**\
-F5 vLab environment in Azure
+F5 vLab environment in Azure, using a 2-NIC or 3-NIC deployment
 - mgmt VLAN, default = 10.1.10.0/24
 - External VLAN, default = 10.1.10.0/24
 - Internal VLAN, default = 10.1.20.0/24